 As the CAT 2017 is conducted by IIM Lucknow, it can be expected that quantitative aptitude section will be relatively tougher than the other two sections.
 Thus, the quantitative section will have higher percentile at a lower scaled score than the VARC section.
 The approximate overall and sectional scores are given below.

 Overall CAT 2017 Score-Percentile Mapping:

 This year, the candidates are suggested to attempt at least 80% of the paper with decent accuracy.
 Candidates attaining a score between 140- 170 can expect a call from most of the IIMs provided their academic and other related scores are decent.
 Candidates aiming for the IIM-A, IIM-B and IIM-C must score above 200 to increase their chances of getting a call from them.

-It should be realised that the CAT is all about relative scores and hence, a tough paper implies that all the test-takers found the paper difficult and that the percentile would still remain same for a particular candidate.
+It should be realized that the CAT exam is all about relative scores and hence, a tough paper implies that all the test-takers found the paper difficult and that the percentile would still remain same for a particular candidate.